anuragkeerthi/Advanced-Round-Robin-Algorithm/README.md

 # Advanced-Round-Robin-Algorithm

-Solution to the Round Robin Scheduling Algoritm with best suitable dynamic time Quantum.
+The solution to the Round Robin Scheduling Algorithm with the best suitable dynamic time Quantum.